 |Friday||Only needing to take one day off work and having the following weekend to settle in.|

 |Weekend||Parking may be easier for you and your removal van.|

 - It makes sense to complete as early in the day as possible, giving yourself maximum time to allow for funds to clear.
 Your bank’s deadline for transferring money is likely to be around 3 pm.

 - As soon as you have a formal completion date, notify your removals company immediately.

 - It is worth finding out how your removals company deals with unforeseen delays.
 Will they agree to come the following day to complete the move, what additional fees would this incur, and can they provide storage options for your belongings if necessary?

-Remember that if you are a buyer who is chain free, you do not have to complete and move house on the same day.
+- If you are a buyer who is chain free, you do not have to complete and move house on the same day.
 If it means less pressure on you to rush things through, you could complete one day and move the next.